-Farmer isn’t the only investigator to finger Penn, who says Napa County sheriff’s detective Ken Narlow considered him an “official suspect,” a claim Narlow (right) denies.
-“We were too busy to give Penn or O’Hare much thought,” says Narlow, who led Napa’s efforts to apprehend the killer.
+Beside Farmer, Penn says Napa County sheriff’s detective Ken Narlow considered him an “official suspect,” a claim Narlow (right) denied.
+“We were too busy to give Penn or O’Hare much thought,” said Narlow, who led Napa’s efforts to apprehend the killer.

 But Penn has written and recited the same story for nearly 30 years.
 “On 29 December 1980 at precisely 8:00 a.m., I waltzed into Ken Narlow’s office to talk about a word I wasn't supposed to know.”